 - Trial Briefs and 402 Hearings.
 PDF »

-In addition to overseeing his private practice, Mr. Zohar is an adjunct professor at the UCLA School of Law.
+In addition to overseeing his private practice, since 2013, Mr. Zohar has been a faculty member and lecturer at the UCLA School of Law.
 Mr. Zohar has also spoken on the following topics at various trial lawyer conventions and meetings: